Yoooi0/MultiFunPlayer/README.md

 # How To

-To synchronize with the video player, click on the button with the player you want to use to start the connection *(note: DeoVR and Whirligig require you to enable remote support)*.
+To synchronize with videos, start your desired video player and wait for automatic connection or click on the button with the player name to connect manually *(NOTE: DeoVR and Whirligig require you to enable remote support in their settings)*.
 Once connected, the funscripts can be loaded in several ways:

-* Manually, by dragging a funscript file from windows explorer and dropping it on one of the axis buttons.
-The file will be attached to the axis you drop it on.
+* Manually, by dragging a funscript file from windows explorer and dropping it on the desired axis `File` text box.
-* Manually, by using the open file dialog in axis options.
+* Manually, by using the `Load script` button in the axis settings toolbar.
 * Automatically, based on the currently played video file name if the funscripts are named correctly:

 | Axis | Description | File Name |